corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * CDS will not provide functionality for automatic updates installation.
 Node administrator will still have to stop-upgrade-restart their nodes manually.
 * CDS is not intended to be used to update the platform itself.
 * How to design a CorDapp that supports upgrades is out of scope of this design document.
-Information about flow versioning, states evolution and contract constraints can be found on the [Corda Docs](https://docs.corda.net)
+Information about flow versioning, states evolution and contract constraints can be found in the [Corda Docs](https://docs.corda.net)
 * Packaging of CorDapp.
 CDS is agnostic to it and will support multiple packaging formats.

 ### Target solution

 #### General CorDapp distribution mechanism

-The proposal is to distribute CorDapps via standard Maven repository mechanism.
+The proposal is to distribute CorDapps via standard Maven repositories.
 This would allow BNOs to benefit from the existing rich Maven infrastructure.
-CorDapp distribution will be performed on per Business Network basis.
-BNOs will need to host a Maven repo as a part of their infrastructures.
-This is not envisaged to become a bottleneck: a lot of open source repositories are available there on the market and usually corporates already have Maven repositories running as a part of their software stack anyway, so they are expected to be familiar with the process.
+CorDapp distribution will be performed on per Business Network basis by BNO, who will need to host a Maven repo as a part of their infrastructure.
+BNOs will be able to choose from a variety of open source repositories that are available on the market.
+Also, usually corporates already have Maven repositories running as a part of their software stack anyway, so they are expected to be familiar with the process.

 [Maven Resolver](https://wiki.eclipse.org/Aether) will be used on the client side as a library for programmatic dependency resolution.
 Maven Resolver supports pluggable transports and is shipped with `HTTP(s)` transport available out-of-the-box.
 To ease an integration into the existing enterprise infrastructures, the proposal is to provide a bespoke implementation of *Maven transport over Corda flows*.
-This would allow corporates to deploy CDS on-premises without having to reconfigure their firewalls to allow HTTP traffic.
+This would allow corporates to deploy CDS on-premises without having to reconfigure their firewalls to allow extra HTTP traffic.

 CDS will support standard Maven Artifact naming notation `<groupId>:<artifactId>[:<extension>[:<classifier>]]:<version>`.
 CDS will utilise Maven classifiers that will allow publishing CorDapps targeting different hardware / software configurations.

 CDS will not initially support a concept of *release channels*.
 Release channels can be simulated by using multiple Maven repositories (a repo per channel).
 Users can sync different remote repositories to different local locations and then manually install a desired version of CorDapp to their nodes.
-Users will have to have a node-per-environment anyway, so this approach is not envisaged to become a bottleneck.
+Users will have to have a node-per-environment anyway, so this shouldn't become a problem .

 Reusing Maven infrastructure will also enable a seamless integration into the existing CI/CD pipelines.

-However, Maven doesn't support some of the required features, such as realtime notifications, revocations, version reporting and some others.
-To address these requirements CDS will be shipped with a CorDapp that will provide the above-mentioned functionality on top of Maven Resolver.
+However, Maven doesn't support some of the required features, such as realtime notifications, revocations, version reporting and etc. To address these requirements CDS will be shipped with a CorDapp that will provide the above-mentioned functionality on top of Maven Resolver.

 CDS will be shipped as 2 components:
 * **CDS library (cds-lib)** - a wrapper around Maven Resolver, that will be handling all heavy-lifting, such as artifact resolution and downloading.
 The library will also include custom transport implementations.